“The programmers of tomorrow are the wizards of the future”

 As a school we are driven to nurture innovation and creativity, alongside our encouraging our students to be the digital citizens of tomorrow.
 Consequently, we have developed a team of 10 young budding leaders to be part of an E-team.
-After a rigours selection process of an online application form and interview, the following students have been chosen:
+After a rigours selection process of an online application form and interview, the pupils have been chosen:

 The school e-team is an essential unit that will link school with the rest of the community and model positive online behaviour.